react-page/react-page/UPGRADE.md

 - '@react-page/core', '@react-page/ui', '@react-page/renderer' no longer exist, you can import everything from '@react-page/editor'.
 - `plugins` prop on `<Editor />` has been renamed to `cellPlugins` to make way for other plugin types in the future
 - `cellPlugins` take a an array of `CellPlugin`, layout plugins and content plugins have been unified
-- `lang` should currently be set to something like `en` or `de` or whatever the language is of your content.
-TODO: make this optional before stable 1.0.0
 - `defaultPlugin` is no longer required.
 The editor will no longer automatically add a cell when its empty.
 Instead it shows a Button to add a new cell there.
-- best refer to the new docs (wip): https://github.com/react-page/react-page/blob/beta/docs/editor.md (TODO: add proper link once merged)
+- best refer to the new docs (wip): https://github.com/react-page/react-page/blob/docs/editor.md

 ### Migrating custom plugins